FrederikTobner/JANUS/Documentation/Code-Organization/API-Design.md

 ## Function Design Principles

+> "Simplicity is prerequisite for reliability."
+> — *Edsger Dijkstra*

 ### 1. Clear Intent

 **If someone has to read the implementation to understand what your function does, you named it wrong.**